 Like calculating the one-year time limitation, determining which claims can be presented to a federal court in a § 2254 motion is complex.
 In many circumstances, claims cannot be presented to the federal court because they were never presented to state courts in early proceedings (like on direct appeal or in a PCRA petition).
 This is called default.
 Default can be overcome in a few ways, but a clear understanding of the law is necessary.

 This process can be convoluted, and the case law interpreting the presentation of claims in a § 2254 motion is dense.
 It can take considerable time to go through state court proceedings to find claims that can be presented to a federal court.
-For this reason, it is important to get an experienced Pennsylvania post-conviction lawyer, like Lloyd Long, involved as early as possible.
+For this reason, it is important to get an experienced Pennsylvania post-conviction lawyer, like Lonny Fish, involved as early as possible.
 As long as you pick the right lawyer, the earlier he gets involved in a case, the better: when a lawyer first works on a PCRA, going through the record again for a § 2254 motion is unnecessary because he is already familiar with the case.
 Contact our Pennsylvania criminal defense lawyers today if you have any questions regarding post-conviction proceedings for Pennsylvania criminal convictions.

 Post-Conviction Proceedings Under 28 U.S.C. § 2255 for Federal Criminal Convictions